By: George MeyerEdited date: August 31, 2021Estimated reading time: 6 minutes

-What is the definition of Quantum physics?
-Quantum physics covers all the fields of physics where the use of the laws of quantum mechanics is a necessity to understand the phenomena at stake.
-Quantum mechanics is the fundamental theory of the particles of matter constituting the universe’s objects and the force fields animating these objects.
+What exactly is the definition of Quantum physics?
+Quantum physics covers all the fields of physics.
+This is where the use of the laws of quantum mechanics is necessary to understand the phenomena at stake.
+Quantum mechanics is the fundamental theory of the particles of matter which constitute the universe’s objects and the force fields animating these objects.

 Combined with special relativity, quantum mechanics has allowed us to build the standard model of elementary particles from quantum field theory.
-An attempt is made to unify the laws of quantum mechanics with general relativity.
+It is an attempt to unify the laws of quantum mechanics with general relativity.

-The theory of quantum gravitation is still under construction, but the two most promising attempts are the theory of superstrings and loop quantum gravitation.
+The theory of quantum gravitation is still under construction.
+However, the two most promising attempts are the theory of superstrings and loop quantum gravitation.
 They allow us to do quantum cosmology, which is also still under development.
-Contrary to the standard model, which has been solidly confirmed by experiments such as discovering the W bosons and the Brout-Englert-Higgs boson, there is currently no evidence to support quantum gravitation theories.
+Contrary to the standard model -confirmed by experiments such as discovering the W bosons and the Brout-Englert-Higgs boson- there is no evidence to support quantum gravitation theories.

 The theory behind quantum physics is highly mathematical and very subtle in terms of concepts.
 There is a broad spectrum of physical interpretations of quantum mechanics beyond the orthodox Copenhagen interpretation.
-Quantum mechanics gives an outstanding and not very intuitive description of particles, electrons, or photons, for example, which is a sure way are also waves.
-These can be found simultaneously in two places or cross obstacles that one would think impassable (tunneling effect).
+Quantum mechanics gives an outstanding and not very intuitive description of particles, electrons, or photons.
+For example, which is a sure way to understand there are also waves.
+They can be found simultaneously in two places or across obstacles, seemingly impassable (tunneling effect).

 At the heart of quantum physics are the mysterious probability amplitudes for all physical processes.
 Probability laws govern the values of physical quantities during a measurement.
 The probability amplitudes show interference, diffraction, and other phenomena like standing waves on vibrating strings or resonant cavities.

-They lead to the quantization of energy in many physical systems, starting with atoms and the electromagnetic field.
-They limit the interpretation of phenomena in terms of waves or classical particles.
+They lead to quantizing energy in many physical systems, starting with atoms and the electromagnetic field.
+However, they limit the interpretation of phenomena in terms of waves or classical particles.
 Heisenberg’s inequalities, for example, do not allow to attribute a velocity and a position to an electron simultaneously.

 Like the hydrogen atom here, an electron behaves neither like a ball nor like a wave on the water’s surface.
-It can be found in different atomic orbitals, which are described as probability densities of finding the electron at a point during an experiment.
+Instead, it can be found on different atomic orbitals, described as probability densities of finding the electron at a point during an experiment.

 These probability densities are derived from the quantum amplitudes governed by the Schrödinger equation.
 Some of these probability densities, which depend on integers, are represented in this diagram.
 They are more and more important when going from purple to yellow.

 Trying to pin down the definition of quantum mechanics isn’t easy.
-Between the world of the infinitely small (elementary particles), and the world of the infinitely large (the Big Bang and quantum cosmology), quantum physics is deployed in all fields of atomic, molecular, and of course, nuclear physics.
+First, there are the two worlds of the infinitely small (elementary particles) and the world of the infinitely large (the Big Bang and quantum cosmology).
+Second, quantum physics is in all fields of atomic, molecular, and of course, nuclear physics.
 There are, for example, quantum chemistry, quantum optics, and the physics of condensed matter.

 Quantum physics is finally at the heart of modern technology because the functioning of lasers, masers, CCDs, and the electronic components of our readers and computers are based on its laws.
 We can also mention the field of MRI and NMR-based techniques, as well as electron microscopy.
-In a few decades, the controlled fusion reactors that will perhaps succeed Iter will use superconducting magnets like Iter.
+Finally, the controlled fusion reactors that will succeed Iter in a few decades will use superconducting magnets like Iter.

-It is also possible that a large-scale technological revolution is in the offing, with the young disciplines of quantum information and the mythical quantum computers.
+It is also possible that a large-scale technological revolution is in the offing.
+Young disciplines of quantum information and mythical quantum computers are making this more of a reality.
 There is even speculation about the role that quantum mechanics could play in biology and neuroscience.